Do Tenants Have to Pay for Utility Services?

 • You do not have to use the same utility suppliers are the previous tenants, you can shop around to find the best deals.

-• However, you will need to advise your landlord of any change in supplier and return the account to the original supplier before you move out.
+• However, you will need to advise your landlord of any change in supplier.

 Suspending utility services when moving out

 • When your tenancy comes to an end, you will need to take meter readings and contact the utility services providers to advise them.